 Mac’s default organization settings for menu bar are quite basic, only allowing you to reshuffle icons.
 Bartender lets you hide them under a single icon and feature just those you need to use right at the moment.

 Lauded as the best writing tool for years, Ulysses features a clean interface and lets you focus on the writing process, whether it’s for simple notes, speeches, or anything in between.
-And the app’s Markdown support makes it much more web friendly, allowing direct exports to WordPress and Medium.
+The app’s Markdown support makes it web friendly, allowing direct exports to WordPress and Medium.
+Plus, you get features like writing goals and grammar check, helping you hone your writing skills and habits.

 No one ever wants to lose their files, no matter whether it’s due to physical damage or accidental deletion.
 Disk Drill solves that problem by essentially insuring and giving you the option to recover your files.
 As the most widely used data recovery tool around, Disk Drill helps you back your files on a regular basis and save lost files from damaged hard drives if things ever go south.